-- obtaining LNG and LPG projects that we or Teekay Corporation bid on; - the expected timing, amount and method of financing for the purchase of two of our leased Suezmax tankers, the nine LNG carrier newbuildings ordered from DMSE, the six LNG carrier newbuildings for the Yamal LNG Joint Venture, the four LNG carrier newbuildings for the BG Joint Venture, and eight LPG carrier newbuildings ordered within Exmar LPG BVBA: - our expected financial flexibility to pursue acquisitions and other expansion opportunities; - our ability to continue to obtain all permits, licenses, and certificates material to our operations; - the expected cost of, and our ability to comply with, governmental regulations and maritime self-regulatory organization standards applicable to our business; - the impact of new environmental regulations, including Regulation (EU) No 1257/2013; - the expected cost to install ballast water treatment systems on our tankers in compliance with IMO proposals; - the expected impact of heightened environmental and quality concerns of insurance underwriters, regulators and charterers; - the adequacy of our insurance coverage for accident-related risks, environmental damage and pollution; - the future valuation of goodwill; - our expectations as to any impairment of our vessels; - our involvement in any EU anti-trust investigation of container line operators; - our expectations regarding whether the UK taxing authority can successfully challenge the tax benefits available under certain of our former and current leasing arrangements, and the potential financial exposure to us if such a challenge is successful: - our and Teekay Corporation's ability to maintain good relationships with the labor unions who work with us; - anticipated taxation of our partnership and its subsidiaries; and - our business strategy and other plans and objectives for future operations.
+- our ability to maintain long-term relationships with major LNG and LPG importers and exporters and major crude oil companies; - our ability to leverage to our advantage Teekay Corporation's relationships and reputation in the shipping industry; - our continued ability to enter into long-term, fixed-rate time-charters with our LNG and LPG customers; - our expectation of not earning revenues from voyage charters in the foreseeable future; - our expectations regarding timing of redelivery of the Hamilton Spirit and the Bermuda Spirit to Centrofin Management Inc. (or Centrofin) and losses resulting from such sales to Centrofin; - obtaining LNG and LPG projects that we or Teekay Corporation bid on; - the expected timing, amount and method of financing for our newbuilding vessels and the possible purchase of two of our leased Suezmax tankers, the Teide Spirit and the Toledo Spirit; - our expectations regarding the financing, schedule and performance of the receiving and regasification terminal in Bahrain, which will be owned and operated by a new joint venture, Bahrain LNG W.L.L., owned by us (30%), National Oil & Gas Authority (or Nogaholding) (30%), Samsung C&T (or Samsung) (20%) and Gulf Investment Corporation (or GIC) (20%) (or the Bahrain LNG Joint Venture), and our expectations regarding the supply, modification and charter of the FSU vessel for the project; - our ability to continue to obtain all permits, licenses, and certificates material to our operations; - the impact of, and our ability to comply with, new and existing governmental regulations and maritime self-regulatory organization standards applicable to our business, including the expected cost to install ballast water treatment systems on our tankers in compliance with IMO proposals; - the expected impact of heightened environmental and quality concerns of insurance underwriters, regulators and charterers; - the future valuation of goodwill; - our expectations regarding whether the UK taxing authority can successfully challenge the tax benefits available under certain of our former and current leasing arrangements, and the potential financial exposure to us if such a challenge is successful; - our hedging activities relating to foreign exchange, interest rate and spot market risks, and the effects of fluctuations in foreign exchange, interest rate and spot market rates on our business and results of operations; - the potential impact of new accounting guidance; - our and Teekay Corporation's ability to maintain good relationships with the labor unions who work with us: - anticipated taxation of our partnership and its subsidiaries; and - our business strategy and other plans and objectives for future operations.